 Blue Recycling Bag

-The City of St. Albert provides the Blue Recycling Bag program to all households and a small number of multi-family homes and condo complexes.
+The City of St. Albert provides the Blue Recycling Bag program to all single-family households and some multi-family homes and condo complexes.
 Residents can place an unlimited number of Blue Recycling Bags out for collection on their household's waste collection day.

 Changes for Blue Recycling Bag